cheyenne-ashou/openai-image-generator/README.md

 ### AI Image Playground
 ## Overview
-This project aims to allow users to create and edit images.
+This project allows users to generate, edit, and create variant images using user prompts.
 It uses Azure Cognitive Services and Open AI's Dall-E image models.
 My goal for this project is to learn more about what AI has to offer.
 To see what this project has to offer, please use it for yourself!